 Curio Standard and Professional customers should take advantage of its built-in support for automatic backups.
-After setup, backups are stored in the destination folder of your choice.
+After setup, projects located within the specified Projects folder are automatically backed up to the specified Backups folder.

 Curio PDF Mirroring STANDARD PRO

 Curio Standard and Professional support a feature called PDF Mirror which will create an automatic, cross-platform PDF representation of your entire project and store it in a specified destination folder.
 This special publishing feature can even optionally include all embedded and aliased assets.